13thdemarch/g7-7588-hackintosh/README.md

 ![Monterey](screenshot.png)

 <p align = "center">
-macOS Big Sur
+macOS Monterey
 </p>

 * macOS:
   - Monterey 12.0.1 ✅
   - Big Sur 11.6 ✅
-* Bootloader: OpenCore 0.7.5, Clover 5141.
+* Bootloader: OpenCore 0.7.6, Clover 5142.
 * EFI can be used for both for installation and booting from SSD.

 ## Introduction